Voidwrought Review

 Voidwrought, PC, Gameplay, Review, Screenshot, NoobFeed

 If you have enjoyed such games as Hollow Knight and Blasphemous in the past or haven't ever tried them, I think Voidwrought is worth your time.
 The luscious, eerie world is brimming with depth for $19.99.
-Players of the genre will find this one to be a great addition to their collection.
+Fans of the genre will find this one to be a great addition to their collection.
 Voidwrought is a must-play if you love atmospheric platforming, ancient souls-like mystery solving, and intense boss fights.

 Joy Rahman